 I am sticking to cooking.

 Absolutely!
-I reach for it as often as I reach for the regular olive oil.
-Once you have your first bottle made and see how often and with all you can enjoy it, you will always have a bottle handy.
+I reach for it as often as I reach for regular olive oil.

-Good for salad, salad dressing, basting meats, or sauteed lamb.
-Roasting chicken or vegetables such as carrots, fennel, and potatoes, is a favorite of mine.
+- Suitable for salad, salad dressing, basting meats, or sauteed lamb.

 My dad used to baste all our BBQ with fresh rosemary springs and olive oil.
 The depth of flavor is not soon forgotten.